developerstephanieb/python_reference/01_fundamentals/08_user_input.md

 # Convert the string to an integer
 age_integer = int(age_string)

-# Now you can perform math with it
+# Now perform math with it
 age_in_ten_years = age_integer + 10
 print("In ten years, you will be", age_in_ten_years, "years old.")
 ```